Why do I need business insurance?

 Employment practices liability insurance can cover the cost of discrimination, harassment, and wrongful termination lawsuits filed by employees against you or other employees of your business.

-If your tech business offers expert advice or provides professional services, you should strongly consider professional liability insurance to protect your company from costly lawsuits.
+If your business offers expert advice or provides professional services, you should strongly consider professional liability insurance to protect your company from costly lawsuits.
 Here’s why you may need this coverage, when it’s required, and how it can safeguard your business.

 Help with data breaches